Hereditary Automorphic Lie Algebras: Squaring the Ring

 \section{Squaring the Ring}

-In this section we consider the polynomial ring $\mb{C}[U]$ where $U$ is the natural representation of a binary polyhedral group $G^\flat$.
-Through elementary arguments we find the character of the subspaces of fixed degree $m|G|$ and $m|G|-1$.
-This will be particularly useful in light of Lemma \ref{lem:prehomogenisation mod f is homogenisation}, and it results in a description of the space of invariant vectors as a module over the ring of automorphic functions.
+In this section we consider the polynomial ring $\mb{C}[X,Y]=\mb{C}[U]$ where $U$ is the natural representation of a binary polyhedral group $G^\flat$.
+Through elementary arguments we find the character of the subspaces $\mb{C}[U]_{|G|}$ of fixed degree $|G|=\frac{1}{2}|G^\flat|$, and we show how the character of higher degree subspaces $\mb{C}[U]_{h}$ can easily be recovered from the character of degrees below $|G|$, reducing the problem of describing general $\mb{C}[U]_{h}$ to a finite and straightforward computation of $\mb{C}[U]_{1},\ldots,\mb{C}[U]_{|G|-1}$.
+This will result in a description of the space of invariant vectors as a module over the ring of automorphic functions.

 Let $\|G\|$ denote the exponent of the group $G$, i.e. the least common multiple of the orders of group elements. \begin{Lemma} Let $G^\flat$ be a binary polyhedral group corresponding to the polyhedral group $G$.
 Then